-- Name-The name of the executable file of the process. - User-The common name of the user who started the process. - PID-Process Identification Number.
-A unique number assigned to each process. - CPU Time-The percentage or amount of time used by the process. - Memory usage-The amount of memory the process is using. - Virtual size-The size of virtual memory taken by the process on the hard disk.
+- Name-The name of the executable file of the process. - CPU Time-The percentage or amount of time used by the process. - Memory usage-The amount of memory the process is using. - Virtual size-The size of virtual memory taken by the process on the hard disk. - Handles-The number of object handles in a process's object table. - Threads-Single uses of a program that execute independently of other threads in the program.